Metro Athletic Conference (Ohio)

 The Metro Athletic Conference is an association of eight high schools and their associated middle/junior high schools located in the northeast region of the U.S. state of Ohio.
-Four member schools are in Summit County, three are in Portage County, and one in Medina.
+Four member schools are in Summit County, three are in Portage County, and one in Medina County.
 The league was formed in 2019 and began competition in 2020, comprising all eight members of the former Portage Trail Conference Metro Division.
 The initial opening of conference play for many sports was put in jeopardy from the ongoing COVID-19 pandemic, with golf being the only sport to begin interscholastic at the outset in early August 2020.
-Later in Augustupdate it was announced by Ohio Governor Mike DeWine that all sports were allowed to compete under special guidelines outlined by the Ohio High School Athletic Association (OHSAA).
+Later in August, it was announced by Ohio Governor Mike DeWine that all sports were allowed to compete under special guidelines outlined by the Ohio High School Athletic Association (OHSAA).